6 Ways to Savour and Enjoy Sending Christmas Cards

 2. Choose Beautiful Cards

 These days, there are so many gorgeous, thoughtful Christmas card designs to choose from.
 Lots of small business owners design adorable cards.
-Susanna Banks is one of my favourite illustrators and I love her bright, fun Christmas cards.
+Susanna Banks is one of my favourite illustrators, and I love her bright, fun Christmas cards.
 Last year, I bought a pack of Sarah Dinsdale cards, sent some, and kept three to frame and display over Christmas.
 This collection is particularly stunning.

 Packs of cards often work out much more cost-effective than buying individual ones.
 Find a set containing multiple designs so you can choose which one to send depending on what you think the recipient will most enjoy.